odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

         date: ''
         etd: ''
         duration: ''
-  - day: 3
+  - day: 4
     item:
       - type: city
         url: /destinations/india/states/west-bengal/cities/murshidabad/
         content: >-
+          Today, you drive to the battlefield of Plassey, where the East India Company, under the command of Robert Clive, defeated the Nawab of Bengal, which laid the foundations for British rule in India.
+Robert Clive had bribed Mir Jafar who was an aspirant to the throne of Nawab of Bengal, and this betrayal ensured that the battle was over in a few hours with a decisive victory for the East India Company.
+You can visit the house and cemetery of Mir Jafar, a memorial of the darkest hour in the history of Bengal.

-          During the 18th century, Murshidabad became the capital of Bengal and the richest and most glamourous city of India, famous for silk, woven saris and muslin.
-The wealthiest merchants from across India migrated to Murshidabad, later followed by British, French, Dutch and Danish trading companies.
-Having contributed 5 percent of the entire global economy in the late 18th and early 19th century, Murshidabad fell out of favour during British colonial rule, and is nowadays a slightly forgotten and hidden corner of India.
+          After Plassey, you drive to Murshidabad, your base for the next three days.
+During the 18th century, Murshidabad became the capital of Bengal and the richest and most glamorous city of India, famous for silk, woven saris and muslin.
+The wealthiest merchants across India migrated to Murshidabad, later followed by British, French, Dutch and Danish trading companies.
+Having contributed 5 percent of the entire global economy in the late 18th and early 19th centuries, Murshidabad fell out of favour during British colonial rule, and is nowadays a slightly forgotten and hidden corner of India.
       - type: hotel
         url: >-
           /destinations/india/states/west-bengal/cities/murshidabad/hotels/bari-kothi/